 - Meet the best turntables for your record collection

 - Smaller budget?
 No problem!
 These are the best budget turntables

 “Everybody should check out an album by Sharks [First Water].
-It’s Chris Spedding and Andy Fraser from Free, and two other blokes that no one’s heard of.
+It’s Chris Spedding and Andy Fraser from Free, along with some gravel voiced singer and a heroically unorthodox drummer.
 What an amazing bass player Andy Fraser is!
 He does that Chick Corea thing.
 He knows all about which notes to leave out.
 He’d leave huge holes in the songs.

 On All Right Now, he didn’t even play in the verse, he only comes in on the chorus, but then he plays the most incredible riff on the solo.
 You’re not listening to Paul Kossoff, you’re listening to Andy Fraser.
 This Sharks album is so worth getting.
 I probably listen to it more than anything else.
 Andy Fraser’s solo album is great too.
 It’s him on lead bass.
 He only plays bass solos and he’s going through this rasping distortion and it’s absolutely brilliant.”

 “For me, I only like Pink Floyd up until Atom Heart Mother.
 Then it became bank clerk music.
 Syd Barrett was a genius.
 There are so many things that he did first.
 It’s not just about the beautiful songs.
 When he made The Piper At The Gates Of Dawn, and I say ‘he’ because the other guys were lucky to be part of it, you would go into a studio like Abbey Road and they’d all be wearing white lab coats.